 You Are a Servicemember on Active Duty

 If you're on active military duty, the Servicemembers Civil Relief Act (SCRA) provides you with special protections.
 Most importantly, if you took out your mortgage before you were on active duty, your foreclosure must take place in court even if foreclosures in your state customarily occur outside of court.
-If a foreclosure is initiated while you're on active duty, you can automatically receive a nine-month postponement of the proceeding by requesting it from the court in writing.
+If a foreclosure is initiated while you're on active duty, you can receive a postponement of the proceeding by requesting it from the court in writing.

 The Foreclosing Party Didn't Follow State Procedures